 As knowledge of dog training evolves, we are turning more towards prevention.
 Prevention can’t happen if we don’t know what we are working to prevent.
 Nuisances such as a dog barking at the vacuum cleaner are often seen as given parts of life with a dog, or just as quirky parts of a dog’s personality; but they aren’t usually quirks, and they needn’t always be a part of life.
 As demonstrated in the video, training doesn’t always take a lot of time, or fancy skill.
 What takes skill is knowing why, when and how to get involved.
 This article will equip you with the know-how needed to employ extremely simple preventive training.

 When I say “preventive training,” I don’t mean training that can only be done with young puppies.
 While early training and socialization are crucial, how you navigate new situations with your dog throughout their life is equally important.
 My buddy Miles is 8 years old in the video.
 I believe some of the most useful and important training is shockingly easy and outrageously effective, if only you know why, when and how to apply it.

 Skateboards.
 Vacuum cleaners.
 Lawnmowers.
-Sometimes noisy, often moving, everyday parts of human life.
+Noisy, moving, everyday parts of human life.

 Two Training Concepts

 - Counter-conditioning: Replacing current associations with new and different ones.
-For example, a dog who meets a vacuum cleaner for the first time might be frightened naturally.
+For example, a dog who meets a vacuum cleaner for the first time might be frightened.
 Without support, many dogs will become fearful, and a pattern of barking at the vacuum forms.

 - Desensitization: The lessening of a response through gradual exposure.
-This can happen on its own, but often we need to pair it with active counter-conditioning to get results.
+This can happen on its own, but oftentimes, we need to pair it with active counter-conditioning to get results.

 How Does Fear Develop?